tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

 * **Note:** Editing access is not available for this document.
 If you wish to modify the slides, create a copy by navigating to File and selecting "Make a copy."

-* The time tracker for this lesson can be found here: [Time Tracker](TimeTracker.xlsx).
+* The Time Tracker for this lesson can be found here: [Time Tracker](TimeTracker.xlsx).

 ---

 ### 1. Instructor Do: Welcome Class (10 min)

-In this activity, students will learn what the cloud is, what are its pros and cons, and why the cloud is essential for FinTech professionals.
-The students will also be introduced to AWS and the particular services that will be used in this Unit.
+In this activity, students will learn what the cloud is, its pros and cons, and why it is essential for FinTech professionals.
+The students will also be introduced to AWS and the particular services that will be used in this unit.
 This activity concludes by presenting a short demo of the conversational interfaces that will be done in class.

 Welcome the class to Unit 13, explain to students that this is going to be a fun unit since they are going to learn how to deploy ML models in the cloud using AWS.
 Also, they will create conversational interfaces to implement bots that will be able to understand and respond using natural language.